itadityaa/Google-Keep-Unknown-Words/README.md

-# Google-Keep-Unknown-Words
+# Word Meaning Project

-Retrieve the meanings of new words stored in a Google Keep note.
+This project retrieves meanings of words from a Google Keep note and stores them in an SQL database.